-As expected, the lower we want to bound an attackers probability (upper line), the more responsive addresses we need to have already in the table.
+As expected, the lower we want to bound an attackers’ probability of success (upper line), the more responsive addresses we need to already have in the table.
 According to , a 28% responsiveness is a good estimate for fairly recent addresses.
 Taking that into account, we can already say the results are not very optimistic, as even when the table is full of honest addresses the low responsiveness bounds the attacker to a success probability of 80% with 10 outgoing peers.
 In order to further protect from such a highly bounded attacker, we incorporate the following countermeasure: parameterize the consensus percentage needed to synchronize a chain.
-We call this parameter c.
+Let’s call this parameter c.
 This time, an attacker needs to own at least c percentage of the outgoing connections to convince a node to synchronize with the wrong tip.

 The following graph represents the bound for the attackers probability for different proportions of unevictable address when 80% consensus is required to synchronize with the correct chain tip.

 Although the results look better, we still need further countermeasures to lower even more the attackers probability.
 Aiming at providing better protection, we add the anchor connections countermeasure: a table that stores the currently established outgoing connections.
 Upon reboot, the node reserves some of its outgoing connections to the anchor table.
 These are expected to be honest, assuming the previous outgoing connections were legitimate.
 We test the same scenario as before, but adding a 20% more connections that come from the anchor table.